ValkyrieStudios/mongo/README.md

 ### connect ():Promise<Db>
 Establish connection to mongodb using the instance configuration.

+```typescript
+import MyMongo from './Mongo';

+await MyMongo.connect();
+```

 Note:
 - This **will not** establish multiple connections if a client pool already exists, as such this can be called safely multiple times.
 - This **will throw** if the instance fails to acquire a connection
 - Most operations handle calling `.connect()` behind the scenes, as such you will not need to use this in most real-world scenarios
-- This **can be useful** to run a connectivity test when initializing an application as part of a middleware chain.
+- This **can be useful** to run a connectivity test when initializing an application as part of a middleware chain, here's an example of a hypothetical connectivity-test function:

-```typescript
-import MyMongo from './Mongo';

-await MyMongo.connect();
-```

-Example of a hypothetical connectivity-test function:
 ```typescript
 import MyMongo from './Mongo';